daniel-luper/portfolio/README.md

 npm run dev
 ```

-The site should now be available at http://localhost:5173/ on your local machine, and your local machine's IP address on your network—great for testing on mobile OSes.
+The site should now be available at http://localhost:5173/ on your local machine, and your local
+machine's IP address on your network—great for testing on mobile OSes.

-# Histoire / Storybook
+### Histoire / Storybook

-I've used [Histoire](https://histoire.dev), a Vite-based Storybook alternative to be able to see and develop components in isolation.
+This project uses [Histoire](https://histoire.dev), a Vite-based Storybook alternative to be able
+to see and develop components in isolation.
 To open it, run `npm run story:dev`.

-# Image Optimization
+## 🖼️ Image Optimization

 This website uses [image-transmutation](https://github.com/matfantinel/image-transmutation) to automatically optimize images used in the site.
 This means that even if you use non-optimal image formats (like lossless PNGs), it will go over the images and convert images to WebP and AVIF for you, as long as you use the `<Image />` component instead of `<img />`.
 This is done on build, so it doesn't change anything when running the website locally.

-# Managing Posts

-All posts are Markdown files that are processed with [MDsveX](https://mdsvex.pngwn.io/) to allow using Svelte components inside them.
-In order to make it easier to manage posts, I highly recommend the [Front Matter VS Code extension](https://frontmatter.codes/), which gives you a nice CMS-like UI.

-# Hosting

-When you run `npm run build`, the website will be compiled into a static site, which means you can host it pretty much anywhere.
-Some free alternatives I recommend are GitHub Pages, Vercel and Netlify.
+## 📜 License and Credits
+This project was adapted from [sveltekit-static-blog-template](https://https://github.com/matfantinel/sveltekit-static-blog-template) by [Matt Fantinel](https://fantinel.dev).

+The code is open source and available under the [GPL-3.0 License](LICENSE).